maydayv7/dotfiles/README.md

 _May change according to available hardware_

-This configuration works well with an Intel CPU + iGPU, and is currently being improved to support AMD CPU + iGPU + Nvidia GPU.
+This configuration works well with an Intel CPU + iGPU, and is currently being improved to support AMD APU + Nvidia GPU.
 Any other setup is untested
 The `hardware.modules` option can be used to load relevant configuration from [`nixos-hardware`](https://github.com/nixos/nixos-hardware)

 See [this](./modules/hardware/README.md) for additional information